In print for over 30 years!

 • Almost every image, of the sky and gear, has been replaced with new photos.

-• All equipment and software recommendations have been updated to products available as of 2021.
+• All equipment and software recommendations have been updated to products available as of 2022 (in the latest edition printed in 2023).

 • Tests of specific binoculars and eyepieces have been included.